 - What is the strangest food you tried?
 I tried snake, frog, rat, scorpion, and drank fermented horse and camel milk.
 The rat was from the rice fields so it only ate rice and it actually tasted better than the frog and the snake.

-- Are you done? have you seen every country by now?
-I will never be done!
+- Are you done? have you seen every country now?
+Not even close!
+There are a total of 193 countries recognized by the United Nations.
 I now know more than ever that traveling is my real passion.
-There are many countries that I have yet to see, many, many, many… On this trip I spent an average of a country per month.
+There are many countries that I have yet to see.
+On this trip I spent an average of one month per country, visiting a total of 24 countries in two years.
 For me quality is more important than quantity.
 I wanted to not only see the highlights but also get a taste of the culture and get a feel for the people.
-I don’t think you can do much of that unless you try to immerse a little bit.
-You can do this by taking a class on something, working with locals, doing couch-surfing, volunteering, striking up conversations in cafes, etc.
+I don’t think you can do much of that unless you try to immerse in the local culture a little bit.
+You can do this by taking a course, getting a job, couch-surfing, volunteering, striking up conversations in cafes, etc.

 - Did you miss anything from home?
 Of course, my family and friends!
-I never missed any of my material belongings like my apartment, my car, my furniture, etc. I will admit though that I missed my “good quality” underwear but after a year and a half of traveling I found a Victoria Secret in Russia where I spent a day’s budget.
-Oops!
+I never missed any of my material belongings like my apartment, my car, my furniture, etc. I will admit though that I missed my “good quality” underwear but after a year and a half of traveling I found a Victoria Secret in Russia where I spent the equivalent of US$25 in new panties! lol

 SOME GOOD TIPS FOR TRAVELERS: